PrefectHQ/prefect/docs/concepts/blocks.md

 ```

 !!! tip "Sharing Blocks"
-    Blocks can also be loaded by fellow Workspace Collaborators, available on [Prefect Cloud](/ui/cloud/).
+    If using [Prefect Cloud](/cloud/), blocks can be loaded by workspace collaborators.

 ### Deleting blocks

-You can delete a block by using the `.delete()` method on the block:
+Delete a block with the `.delete()` method:

 ```python
-from prefect.blocks.core import Block Block.delete("json/life-the-universe-everything")
+from prefect.blocks.core import Block

+Block.delete("json/life-the-universe-everything")
 ```

-You can also use the CLI to delete specific blocks with a given slug or id:
+Alternatively, use the CLI to delete specific blocks with a given slug or id:

 ```bash
 prefect block delete json/life-the-universe-everything